-In addition to the Senior Leadership Team that meets every three weeks, the College Management Team also meet every three weeks.
+In addition to the Strategic Leadership Team (SLT) that meets every three weeks, the College Management Team (CMT) also meets every three weeks and an Operational Management Team (OMT), comprising the SLT together with the three Directors of Finance, Infrastructure and Human Resources also meets three times a term.
 The SLT and CMT receive regular reports on enrolment statistics and trends, with performance against targets providing the basis of the strategic plan.
-The CMT and OMT receive regular reports on management accounts, the OMT focusses on all aspects of finance, estates and human resource issues.
-These Committees act as both a provider of vital information to the Corporation and its committees and is the body that ensures that the policies of the Corporation are implemented and risk assessed.
+At CMT, in Principal Updates and in the Principal's reports to the Corporation Board meetings, progress against the three key indicators of outcomes, finances and recruitment are reported.
+The CMT and the OMT receive regular reports on the management accounts, the OMT focusses on all aspects of finance, estates, human resource and digital developments.
+These groups act as both a provider of vital information to the Corporation and its committees and ensures that the policies of the Corporation are implemented and risk assessed.